Traded life policy investments - or 'death bonds' - are complicated and risky products. Find out why we think they are unsuitable for most investors.

 They are also known as ‘death bonds’ because the ultimate investments are in life assurance policies, typically of US citizens.
 Investors hope to benefit by buying the rights to the insurance pay-outs on the deaths of the original policyholders.

-They are sometimes also known as ‘traded life settlements’ or ‘senior life settlements’.
+They are also sometimes known as ‘traded life settlements’ or ‘senior life settlements’.

 Why we are concerned about TLPIs

-- if the investment manager needs to raise extra funds by selling some of the life assurance policies before the death of the original policyholder, they may struggle to do so.
+- If the investment manager needs to raise extra funds by selling some of the life assurance policies before the death of the original policyholder, they may struggle to do so.
 It might not be possible to sell them at all or they may only be sold at a significantly reduced value.
 This might happen at any time because it is important for TLPIs to maintain a certain amount in cash to keep the investment running.
-Where this becomes a problem, it can place significant strain on the investment and might mean that investors are prevented from withdrawing money for a time or face significant falls in the value of their investment
+Where this becomes a problem, it can place significant strain on the investment and might mean that investors are prevented from withdrawing money for a time or face significant falls in the value of their investment.

 TLPIs can fail entirely and customers can lose a significant amount of money.